 explanation: This review directly attributes seizures to NPC-related neurological dysfunction.

-description: Ongoing neurological dysfunction contributes to progressive dementia in NPC.
+description: Ongoing neurological dysfunction contributes to progressive dementia and mental deterioration in NPC.

 causal_link_type: DIRECT